 - 5.1.f.
 At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable.
 (Core) - 5.1.g.
-The evaluations of a fellow's performance must be accessible for review by the fellow.
-(Core) - 5.1.h.
-Evaluation of a fellow's performance must include review of each fellow's cumulative operative experience in person with the fellow at least semiannually, to ensure his or her progress towards gaining experience with the required variety and complexity of surgical procedures.
-(Core) - 5.2.
+The evaluations of a fellow's performance must be accessible for review by the fellow (Core) - 5.2.
 Fellow Evaluation: Final Evaluation

 The program director must provide a final evaluation for each fellow upon completion of the program.
-(Core) - 5.2.a.
-The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
 (Core)

-- 5.2.b.
+- 5.2.a.
+The subspecialty\-specific Milestones, and when applicable the subspecialty\-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
+(Core) - 5.2.a.1.
+Additional evaluation tools should include case studies, projects, and portfolios.
+(Core) - 5.2.b.
 The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy.
 (Core) - 5.2.c.
 The final evaluation must verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.